Protectionism: China

 In 2010, Paul Krugman wrote that China pursues a mercantilist and predatory policy, i.e., it keeps its currency undervalued to accumulate trade surpluses by using capital flow controls.
 The Chinese government sells renminbi and buys foreign currency to keep the renminbi low, giving the Chinese manufacturing sector a cost advantage over its competitors.
 China's surpluses drain US demand and slow economic recovery in other countries with which China trades.
 Krugman writes: "This is the most distorted exchange rate policy any great nation has ever followed".
 He notes that an undervalued renminbi is tantamount to imposing high tariffs or providing export subsidies.
 A cheaper currency improves employment and competitiveness because it makes imports more expensive while making domestic products more attractive.
-He expects Chinese surpluses to destroy 1.4 million American jobs by 2011.
+He expected Chinese surpluses to destroy 1.4 million American jobs by 2011.

 In June 2015, the international community, through the IMF, rejected this notion and assessed the renminbi as suggested to be no longer undervalued.

 Later that year, American economist Charles Calomiris wrote that US presidential candidate at the time Donald Trump had falsely characterized the trajectory of the renminbi's exchange rate in nominal terms and especially so when using the real exchange rate, and that a recent devaluation by the PBC was a passive one where inaction would've led to an even steeper devaluation by market forces, understandably so after the disappearance of "a lot of [Chinese economic growth] low-hanging fruit that was easily picked in the 1980s, 1990s, and 2000s."